Relevè: MacKerricher State Park Pudding Creek Headlands Photo: Renee Pasquinelli

 For those that are curious here is the link to the CNPS Manual of California Vegetation Online.
 The link leads to an overview of How to Read the Alliance and Other Descriptions and well worth the look to get a picture of how the Alliance system is setup and functions.
 Most of the state has been surveyed with the exception of the Northern Coastal areas which is why the data generated by the following projects is important to creating the Alliances and Associations for Northern California Coast.

-DKY Chapter volunteers Teresa Sholars, Renee Pasquinelli, Mario Abreu and Jim Gibson along with Terra Fuller from State Parks and joining us, when their schedules permit, are Alison Gardner and Stevie Jean in this years surveys which began at the southern end of Spring Ranch in Van Damm State Park - Webmaster
+DKY Chapter volunteers Teresa Sholars, Renee Pasquinelli, Mario Abreu and Jim Gibson along with Terra Fuller from State Parks and joining us, when their schedules permit, are Peter Warner, Alison Gardner, Stevie Jean and Jim Xerogeanes in this years surveys which began at the southern end of Spring Ranch in Van Damm State Park.
+We were joined in August and October by Claudia Voigt from CNPS and Barbara Rice Intern, Sara Bandali. - Webmaster

 Big River Salt Flat - Terra, Stevie Jean, Lupine, Teresa, Renee - Photo Credit - Jim Gibson